 Laura Cozzi will be one of the speakers at the Nordic Energy Forum on 14–15 November in Helsinki, Finland.
 The programme includes top keynote speakers, as well as a panel of international CEOs and a panel of top officials from European energy departments and ministries.

-1. The commercial energy market is changing
+1. The commercial energy market has changed

 Electricity production is a huge and complex system, the stability of which has been based on a large rotating mass of synchronously running generators and turbines at large production units.
-With solar power, this element does not exist at all, and with wind power exists in name only.
+With solar power, this element does not exist, and with wind power exists in name only.

 3. Production and loads are becoming distributed